dockpack/keybase_unseal/README.md

 multiple personal devices.
 Let them add proof for their online identities, so they have [Skin in the game](https://en.wikipedia.org/wiki/Skin_in_the_Game_(book)).

-Python libraries for the ansible control host are listed in requirements.txt.
+Python libraries for the Ansible control-host are listed in requirements.txt.
 The best experience is on a Mac due to the integration of Keybase, GPG Suite, Apple Keychain, Ansible, etc. This was made on a Mac.